-- 11. Erbe, like Petitioner, manufactures and sells electrosurgical generator systems.
-See Bukrinsky Decl.
+11. Erbe, like Petitioner, manufactures and sells electrosurgical generator systems.
+See

+Bukrinsky Decl.
 Ex.
-12 (Erbe's Resp. to Interrog.
-No. 21). - 12.
-In 1994, a decade after Petitioner's predecessor had launched a generator system featuring a "Soft Coag" mode, Erbe began to sell an electrosurgical generator system which also offered a mode called "Soft Coag."
+1 (Erbe's Resp. to Interrog.
+No. 21).

+12. In 1994, a decade after Petitioner's predecessor had launched a generator featuring a "Soft Coag" mode, Erbe began to sell an electrosurgical generator, which offered a mode called "Soft Coag."
 Id.